clarityai-eng/sagemaker-studio-for-teams/README.md

 }
 ```

-3) Launch the job and inspect the logs.
+3) Launch the job with the `arn:aws:iam::<account>:role/sagemaker/datascience-<your user name>` execution role and inspect the logs.
 You should see something like

 ```
 Connect to this instance from your local machine with